dreirivera/Payroll-Management-System/README.md

 ## 📜 License
 This project is licensed under a **Proprietary License**.
-All rights reserved © 2025 [Edrei Reigne Rivera].
+All rights reserved © 2025 Edrei Reigne Rivera.

 ---